Saturday, February 7, 2015

 The right almost succeeds in demolishing the Tower, and the left would have torn down the church had it not been financed by private subscription.

--- The Sacre-Cœur of Montmartre by François Loyer,
+-- Le Sacre-Cœur de Montmartre by François Loyer,

-The church, planned at the end of 1870,* proved to be next to the site where the cannons had been deposited and the generals lynched.
+The church, planned as atonement in December 1870 while the siege worsened and the poor vowed to fight on, proved to be next to the site where the cannons had been deposited and the generals lynched.

 Adapted from a poster sold on the web / zoom

-The official raison d'être: "To save France that has deserved God's punishment for encouraging the spirit of revolution worldwide."
+The official purpose: "To save France that has deserved God's punishment for encouraging the spirit of revolution worldwide."

-- By atoning for the "spirit of revolution" on the site where the upheaval began, the church affirmed the vengeance that army had already begun.
+• By atoning for the "spirit of revolution" on the site where the upheaval began, the church affirmed the vengeance that the army's killings had already begun.

-"What do you expect from heaven?
-Only bombs.
-Neither God nor master!"
+"What do you expect from the sky?
+It brings only bombs.
+Neither God nor Master!"

 Claude Abron